GSA/digitalgov.gov/content/authors/rayvn-manuel/_index.md

 ---
-display_name: " Rayvn Manuel"
+display_name: Rayvn Manuel
-first_name: " Rayvn"
+first_name: Rayvn
 last_name: Manuel
 # Keep it under 50 words and only one paragraph
 bio: >+